About the Lake Wobegon Trail

 Head west to Melrose, home of the historic St. Mary’s Church and Rectory and the Melrose Area Museum.
 The official Melrose Trailhead is across the road near the Melrose Feed Mill.

 When you arrive in Sauk Centre, take a detour to see the Original Main Street made famous by Sinclair Lewis in his novel, Main Street.
 Farther up, you will find a city trail dropping back to Sinclair Lewis Park where you can find camping, bathrooms and parking.
 The 12-mile stretch between Sauk Centre and Osakis veers off into the country through the tiny town of West Union before entering Osakis, the western terminus

 To the west of Osakis, continue on to the Central Lakes State Trail, a 55-mile paved trail to Fergus Falls.
 On the eastern end of the trail, an extension into Waite Park the so-called Saintly Seven, is currently being worked on.
 At the Stearns/Morisson county line to the north, the Wobegon connects to the paved Soo Line Trail.

-The final segment of the Lake Wobegon Trail, the “Saintly Seven” will connect The Lake Wobegon Trail east into Waite Park.
+The final segment of the Lake Wobegon Trail, the “Saintly Seven” now connects the Lake Wobegon Trail east into Waite Park.

 Construction on this last segment started in late summer of 2017 and was completed in early summer of 2018.

 A connection to Saint Cloud‘s Beaver Island Trail is currently being discussed.